rklaehn/rklaehn.github.io/2016-01-05-binarymerge.md

 The best solution in this case is to do a binary search for the position of the single element of *b* in *a*, then just copy the part of a that is below b(0), b(0), and the part of a that is above b(0).
 Obviously it would be possible to just special-case this solution.
 But that would be unelegant and in any case would not help in case 2)

-2) Merging a long list and a small list
+2) Merging a long list and a short list
 ```
 a = [1,2,4,5,6,7,9,10]
 b = [3,8]